Flank/flank-dashboard/docs/09_firebase_deployment.md

 1. Go to the `metrics/firebase/functions/index.js` file and change the `inactive` constant back to `true`.
 2. Redeploy this function, using the `firebase deploy --only functions` command.

-Also, to allow users to sign in with Google, you should configure the allowed user email domains within `Cloud Firestore`.
-Consider the following steps:
+Also, to allow users to sign in with Google, you should enable the `validateEmailDomain` function for all users and configure the allowed user email domains within `Cloud Firestore`.

+To allow any user call the `validateEmailDomain` function deployed previously, you should follow the next steps:

+1. Open the [Google Cloud Platform](https://console.cloud.google.com/home/dashboard) and select your project in the top left corner.
+2. Open the side menu and go to the `Cloud Functions` section.
+3. Find the `validateEmailDomain` function and check its checkbox.
+4. Tap the `SHOW INFO PANEL` button on the right top corner under your avatar if this panel is not opened.
+5. In the info panel, select the `PERMISSIONS` tab and click an `ADD MEMBER` button.
+6. In the opened menu, type `allUsers` in the `New members` field and select a `Cloud Functions` -> `Cloud Functions Invoker` role.
+7. Save the changes.

+Once you've finished with these steps, and the `validateEmailDomain` function available for all users, consider the following steps to configure allowed email domains:

 1. Go to the [Firebase Console](https://console.firebase.google.com/) and select the project, created in previous steps.
 2. Open the `Cloud Firestore` section on the left panel.